jmmatcha/apijam/Labs/Core/Lab 6 API Publishing - Documentation/README.md

 ## Review your OpenAPI Specification

 * Go to [https://apigee.com/edge](https://apigee.com/edge) and log in.
-This is the Edge management UI
+This is the Edge Management UI

 * Select **Develop → Specs**